Mohamed Amroune

-Mohamed Seif Edine Amroune (محمد سيف الدين عمرون; born May 25, 1983 in Constantine) is an Algerian football player.
+Mohamed Seif Edine Amroune (محمد سيف الدين عمرون; born 25 May 1983) is an Algerian football player.

 Club career

 In 2003, Amroune began his senior career with his hometown club of CS Constantine.
 In 2005, he joined CR Belouizdad.

 RAEC Mons

 In July 2007, Amroune went on trial with Belgian club S.V.
 Zulte Waregem.
 However, two days later, he signed a four-year contract with another Belgian club, R.A.E.C.
 Mons.
-On August 12, 2008, he made his debut for the club as a substitute in the 78th minute in a league game against Mechelen.
-On January 5, 2009, Amroune left the club after agreeing to terminate his contract by mutual consent.
+On 12 August 2008 he made his debut for the club as a substitute in the 78th minute in a league game against Mechelen.
+On 5 January 2009 Amroune left the club after agreeing to terminate his contract by mutual consent.
 He made just one appearance during his time with the club, after failing to recover properly from his injury.

-On January 17, 2009, Amroune went on trial with Portuguese club Naval.
+On 17 January 2009 Amroune went on trial with Portuguese club Naval.
 In July 2009, Amroune went on trial with French Championnat National side Troyes.